 Whatever the reason, don’t just walk away from your plan, and don’t let it expire before you figure out your next step.
 If you do, it might be too late.

-How to convert your policy
+How to convert your term to permanent life insurance policy

 Many people don’t realize that you can actually convert your term policy into permanent insurance.
 The catch is that you have to convert it during the lifetime of the term policy.

 As long as you are insured by a reputable company, we should be able to work out a way to convert your term insurance into one that’s a better fit for your current circumstances.
+Not all policies allow for this, but many of them do.

 This is especially important for older folks or people who may have developed a chronic health condition like diabetes or disease.
 For many people, if they wait until their old policy expires, the required medical exam will disqualify them from any policy.